Order of Visit: High Point # 48

 We took our first break on the breathtaking shoreline and gathered fresh water for the big climb ahead of us.
 The next few miles would take us above Mystic Lake, climbing up the trail’s purported 27 switchbacks (though I didn’t personally count them) from 7,700 feet elevation up to toward the edge of Froze-to-Death Plateau.

-During the next hour, more ominous looking clouds began to move back in our direction as we climbed higher and higher.
-I did a lot of the talking during our ascent, and learned that Chad was a fellow highpointer and was hoping for Montana to be his 47th state high point.
+During the next hour, more ominous-looking clouds began to move back in our direction as we climbed higher and higher.
+I did a lot of the talking during our ascent and learned that Chad was a fellow highpointer who was hoping Montana would be his 47th state high point.

 Heading up the switchbacks